pyth-network/pyth-client/doc/websocket_api.md

 }
 ```

-The params section is an array of length 5 containing (in order) the symbol,
-price type, price,  confidence interval and status.
-The price and confidence interval is expressed as a fixed-point integer with an implied exponent defined in the symbol account.
+The price and confidence interval (conf) attributes are expressed as integers with an implied decimal point given by the the price_exponent defined by symbol.
 The price type is a string with one of the following values: "price" or "twap".
 The symbol status is a string with one of the following values: "trading" or "halted".

 A successful response looks like:
 ```